samman4/final-project/README.md

 Objective:
 Visualize the cleaned and merged seasonal temperature data for British Columbia to identify spatial patterns.

 Using the cleaned dataset (ClimateData_Cleaned_Merged.csv), we can overlay temperature data points on BC’s boundary map.
-This helps in identifying regions with higher or lower seasonal temperatures and provides a spatial overview of the dataset
+This helps identify regions with higher or lower seasonal temperatures and provides a spatial dataset overview.

 ```{r}
 # Load necessary libraries